This Low-Key Trail in Maui Has Million-Dollar Views (and Almost No Crowds)

 I was staying at the Ritz Carlton Kapalua (the northernmost part of the trail) when I did this hike so I came and went from the hotel grounds, but if you’re not staying in the Kapalua area and you’ll need to drive in and park, here are your options:

-There’s also a small parking lot (less than 15 spaces) on Lower Honoapiilani Road and Kapalua Pl which has the best access for Oneloa Beach (this lot puts you more towards the north end of the trail).
-DT Fleming Beach has more parking and that would put you at the far north end of the trail.
+There’s also a small paid parking lot (less than 15 spaces) on Lower Honoapiilani Road and Kapalua Pl which has the best access for Oneloa Beach (this lot puts you more towards the north end of the trail).
+DT Fleming Beach has more (free) parking and that would put you at the far north end of the trail.

 The trail is easy to follow and part of it feels more like a rugged hiking trail, but some of it feels more like a pleasant stroll through a resort area.